BartSte/dotfiles/README.md

 ```

 - Complete the environment variables in `~/.dotfiles_config.sh`.
 - Run the script: `~/dotfiles-linux/main`.
-User interaction is required at the
+This script first runs all the main
-  start, to enable bitwarden, and at the end to enable mutt, and khalorg.
+  files in the modules and later the auth files.
+User interaction is required at
-- TODO: explain how to authenticate for khalorg/khard/vdirsyncer/davmail.
+  the start, to enable bitwarden, and at the end to enable the rest.

 ### Bitwarden